smart-city-software-platform/data-collector/README.md

 # How to use

 > We developed a [step-by-step](https://gitlab.com/smart-city-platform/data_collector/wikis/basic-setup) to configure the application.
-After configuring the application, it should be possible to request data and filter it from a some parameters.
+After configure the application, it should be possible to request data and filter it from a some parameters.

 > We developed a [manual](https://social.stoa.usp.br/poo2016/projeto/group-3-data-collector) to understand our API.In this manual can be found a data structure used to return the data and some usage examples.